i-MSCP/plugins/incubator/HelloWorld/README.md

-# i-MSCP HelloWorld plugin v1.0.1
+# i-MSCP HelloWorld plugin v1.0.2

-Plugin which simply says 'Hello World' when login page is loaded.
+Provides plugin sample that say Hello World when the i-MSCP login page is loaded.

 ## Introduction